microsoftgraph/msgraph-sdk-powershell/src/Education/Education/examples/v1.0-beta/New-MgEducationClassAssignment.md

 	Status = "draft"
 	AllowStudentsToAddResourcesToSubmission = $true
 }
-New-MgEducationClassAssignment -EducationClassId $educationClassId -BodyParameter $params
+New-MgBetaEducationClassAssignment -EducationClassId $educationClassId -BodyParameter $params
 ```
-This example shows how to use the New-MgEducationClassAssignment Cmdlet.
+This example shows how to use the New-MgBetaEducationClassAssignment Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).